Lundy murders: Second trial

-The jury deliberated for over sixteen hours after which, on 1 April, Lundy was again found guilty.
+Lundy was found guilty for the second time in April 2015.

+Subsequent appeals

-Second Appeal
+Second Court of Appeal

 In October 2017, Lundy appealed his second conviction at the Court of Appeal in Wellington.
+The court said the RNA evidence should not have been admitted at trial as it required the jury to "resolve a complicated scientific debate about whether the mRNA testing was sufficiently robust, which the jury was not equipped to do."
+Lundy’s lawyer, Jonathan Eaton, KC, said this evidence "should not have been there because it was flawed science".

-Lundy was represented in the Court of Appeal by Jonathan Eaton QC, Julie-Anne Kincade, Jack Oliver-Hood and Helen Coutts.
-The Court of Appeal dismissed the appeal in October 2018.
-It ruled that the Crown evidence about RNA (the alleged presence of brain tissue on Lundy's shirt and similar to DNA) in the retrial was inadmissible but decided the appeal should be dismissed "on the basis that no substantial miscarriage of justice has actually occurred."
+Nevertheless, the Court dismissed Lundy's appeal in October 2018.
+Even though the Court decided the RNA evidence was inadmissable, it concluded the appeal should be dismissed "on the basis that no substantial miscarriage of justice has actually occurred."

 Supreme Court

 Lundy was found guilty in the second trial after the results of two different tests, immunohistochemistry [IHC] and mRNA, conducted on tissue found on one of his shirts were presented to the jury.
-The Court of Appeal subsequently ruled this evidence was novel science that had never been used before, or since, and should not have been presented to the jury – but upheld Lundy's convictions anyway.
+The Court of Appeal subsequently ruled the mRNA evidence was novel science that had never been used before, or since, and should not have been presented to the jury – but upheld Lundy's convictions anyway.
 This was the 'proviso', the mechanism that allowed the Court of Appeal to dismiss Lundy's appeal.
 Lundy's lawyer, Jonathan Eaton QC, then argued to the Supreme Court that Lundy had become the victim of 'junk science' and in May 2019, he was granted leave to have his appeal heard by the Supreme Court - solely on the proviso argument.

 On 20 December 2019, the Supreme Court of New Zealand dismissed Lundy's appeal, stating in its concluding paragraph that "The other evidence establishes beyond reasonable doubt that Mr Lundy murdered Christine and Amber Lundy."

-Other theories of the murders
+Role of the media since second trial

+In 2020, North & South journalist, Mike White, revealed that "crucial evidence that could have convicted or cleared Mark Lundy of murdering his wife and daughter was never tested, and then destroyed by police."
+Twenty-one hairs, which may have come from Christine's attacker as she defended herself, were found tangled in her fingers at the post-mortem examination of her body.
+The hairs were sent to the ESR for testing in two plastic bags.
+The bags sat untouched at ESR for nine months and were then returned to police in June 2001.
+After he was convicted in 2002, Lundy wrote to police requesting all material connected to his case be preserved.
+The police ignored this request and, in December 2003, destroyed the hairs.
+Detective Inspector Marc Hercock, the lead investigator at the retrial in 2015, confirmed that the hairs were never looked at or tested.